HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - **When the global unique constraint is opened, the historical data of the source table unique constraint key is unique**

-If "Open Global Unique Constraint" in "Fill in Modification Plan" is checked, the modification plan pre-detection will detect whether the historical data of the source table unique constraint key is unique.
+If "Open Global Unique Constraint" in "[Fill in Modification Plan](#fill-in-modification-plan)" is checked, the modification plan pre-detection will detect whether the historical data of the source table unique constraint key is unique.
 If it is not checked or the changed table is not a sharding table, the item passes directly without detection.

+> !Note
+>
-Pre-detection item "3, 4, 6" is skipped when changing to global table or vertical sharding table type.
+> Pre-detection item "3, 4, 6" is skipped when changing to global table or vertical sharding table type.

 #### Modification plan confirmation